 Does Google Index Your robots.txt?

-This is a guest post by SEO strategist Moosa Hemani.
-It has been slightly edited by myself, Tad Chef.
+This is a contribution by SEO strategist Moosa Hemani.
+It has been slightly edited by myself, Tad Chef – the owner of this blog.

 robots.txt is a protocol that helps search engines to find out which part of a website should not be included in its index.
 According to Wikipedia